top of page

 An event as part of the Turing-University of Hull Forum on: AI for the Humber

-An event co-organised by Centre for Responsible AI (CeRAI), and the Energy and Environment Institute (EEI), University of Hull with CATCH- largest industrial cluster by CO2 emissions.
+Delivered as part of the EPSRC National Edge AI Hub, and co-organised by Centre for Responsible AI (CeRAI), and the Energy and Environment Institute (EEI), University of Hull, in partnership with CATCH, the UK's largest industrial cluster by CO2 emissions.

 Date: 3rd June 2026 12pm-4pm